Cannabis Oil is Not What You Think – Hemp Oil vs Cannabis Oil

 - Decreased Inflammation: CBD has been shown to naturally help against inflammation, increasing general well-being.

-- Improved Quality of Life: A daily serving of CBD offers a general sense of euphoria without any of the psychotropic effects of marijuana.
+- Improved Quality of Life: A daily serving of CBD offers a general sense of euphoria without any of the psychoactive effects of marijuana.

 Comparison of Hemp Oil vs Marijuana Oil Benefits

 Both hemp oil and marijuana oil have the potential to reduce stress, improve sleep, and relieve pain.
-However, hemp oil works more to improve general quality of life, while medicinal marijuana is often prescribed for specific ailments, such as reducing chronic pain or managing the side effects of chemotherapy.
-Hemp oil can help to reduce inflammation and relax the body without any of the psychoactive effects associated with marijuana, which makes hemp oil less intimidating and generally easier to start.
+But hemp oil works more to improve general quality of life, while medicinal marijuana is often prescribed for specific ailments, such as reducing chronic pain or managing the side effects of chemotherapy.
+Hemp oil may help to reduce inflammation and relax the body without any of the psychoactive effects associated with marijuana, which makes hemp oil less intimidating and generally easier to use as a beginner.
 Ultimately, both marijuana and hemp require further study to fully understand their potential benefits, their interactions in the human body, and the mechanisms of action involved.

 Side Effects of Cannabis Oil